valeryefimova/location-inference-from-text/README.md

-# I Know Where You Are: Inferring Location From Text
+# Automatic location prediction from text description

 This repository describes the structure of the models in order to determine the most appropriate location from the text.
-These models are described in detail in paper.
+These models are described in detail in the paper [Inferring Image Background from Text Description](https://link.springer.com/chapter/10.1007/978-3-031-23372-2_1).

 ## Models
 There are two models in total Location Extraction Transformer(LET) and Location Inference Transformer(LIT):